 The Ontario Incidence Study of Reported Child Abuse and Neglect, 2013 (OIS-2013) is the fifth provincial study to examine the incidence of reported child maltreatment and the characteristics of children and families investigated by child welfare authorities in Ontario.
-This Information Sheet examines the duration of substantiated maltreatment.
+This Information Sheet examines household source of income and running out of money for basic necessities by primary form of substantiated maltreatment.